doc-detective/doc-detective.github.io/docs/get-started/tutorials/set-up-your-test-environment.md

 description: Set up an environment for Doc Detective tests.
 ---

-# Set Up Your Test Environment
+# Set up your test environment

 You can use Doc Detective directly against your production site.
 For testing, it's often useful to set up a local HTML server to run your tests.
 There are many server options.
 Live Server is a free utility that creates a local server that monitors your files for changes and updates the browser window automatically.